FrontEnd-classroom-assignments/budget-tracker/README.md

 ### Bonus
 - Show the amount in 🔴 red color for expense items and 🟢 green color for income items.
 - Organize the DataGrid rows by type, grouping items into income and expense categories.

+## Step 4: Routing
+This step can be started after the React Router is studied in the course.